El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 • Always take water with you.
 In the NAIA cafe, they sell nicely designed refillable bottles, in case you need to buy one.
 And they also sell ecological sun protectors.

-Have a nice walk on the pier to watch the sunset as you have the best perspective toward the beach and it’s a nice walk.
-I have even watched a dolphin swimming around.
+Have a nice walk on the pier to watch the sunset as you have the best perspective toward the beach, and it’s a nice walk.
+I even spotted a dolphin swimming around.
 It was magical.

-Beware it’s not allowed to take alcohol on the pier.
-Probably to avoid the risk that you get wasted and fall off into the water.
+Please note that it’s not permitted to bring alcohol onto the pier.
+Probably to avoid the risk of getting wasted and falling into the water.

 5. Take a photo of El Cuyo letters at the pier